Daursky Nature Reserve: Ecoregion and climate

 The Daurian Reserve is located in the Daurian forest steppe ecoregion, a band of grassland, shrub terrain, and mixed forests in northeast Mongolia and a portion of Siberia, Russia.

 The climate at the Daurian Reserve is Subarctic climate, dry winter (Köppen climate classification Subarctic climate(Dwc)).
 This climate is characterized by mild summers (only 1-3 months above 10 °C) and cold winters having monthly precipitation less than one-tenth of the wettest summer month.

 Flora and fauna

 The vertebrate fauna includes 48 mammal species, 317 bird species, 3 reptile species, 3 amphibian species and 4 species of fish.
 In addition, there are about 800 species of insects.
 The reserve also contains 1 colony of the rare Iris potaninii.
 It had been planned to introduce the Przewalski horse to the reserve in the 1980s, but the plans were cancelled following the collapse of the Soviet Union, although hopes for their implementation were rekindled in 2009.
-Mammals of the reserve included on the IUCN red list are dzeren, pallas cat and Daurian hedgehog.Recently a new zakaznik, the Dzeren Valley (Долина дзерена Dalina dzyeryena), has been created in the area to ensure migration of the dzeren between Russia and Mongolia.
+Mammals of the reserve included on the IUCN red list are dzeren, pallas cat and Daurian hedgehog.

+Recently a new zakaznik, the Dzeren Valley (Долина дзерена), has been created in the area to ensure migration of the dzeren between Russia and Mongolia.